PrefectHQ/prefect/docs/tutorial/deployments.md

 prefect work-pool ls
 ```
 </div>
-Finally, let’s double check that you can see this work pool in the Prefect Cloud UI .
+Finally, let’s double check that you can see this work pool in the Prefect Cloud UI.
 Navigate to the Work Pool tab and verify that you see `my-process-pool` listed.

 <div class="terminal">
 ```bash